 • Legal research and writing on a range of human rights and international justice topics for published articles, manuals and guides;

 • Formulating advice and guidance on international human rights litigation or advocacy for individual victims and advocacy organizations;

 • Assisting in the development and implementation of training programs on international human rights law and advocacy;

 • Liaising with other human rights organizations to familiarize them with IJRC’s services and explore opportunities for collaboration.

 Fellows will also participate in IJRC’s awareness raising and outreach events, and may contribute to conceptualizing and creating unique resources and tools for our online resource hub.

-• Understanding of the international human rights framework.
+• an understanding of the international human rights framework;

 Where applicable, please also mention: